a0094487/toolkit/README.md

 mcb.py: Saves, loads and deletes pieces of text to the clipboard.

-multireader.py: reads pdf, docx, xlsx and any other files, outputs a datastructure in the form of a dictionary with filename...
+multireader.py: reads pdf, docx, xlsx and any other files, outputs successful reads into datastructure in the form of a dictionary, unsuccessful reads in a seperate list.

 regexcontentsearch.py: searches within files in directories that matches a regular expression.
 Saves into .txt file.